 As difficult as it may be to imagine your life being any different than it is right now, there is a chance that you may not always be able to make legal decisions on your own.
-That being said, you will need to draw up all the legal documents that specify everything from the kind of care you are willing to undergo during a medical emergency to the individuals you would like to be your heirs while you still have the legal capacity to make those decisions.
-By taking care of all of this legal work earlier on in your life, you will save yourself and your family a considerable amount of trouble later on down the road.
+That being said, to draw up all the legal documents that specify everything from the kind of care you are willing to undergo during a medical emergency to the individuals you would like to be your heirs, you must still possess the legal capacity to make those decisions.
+By taking care of all this legal work earlier on in life, you can save yourself and your family a considerable amount of trouble down the road.

 Don't Put Off Planning Your Estate

-Though many of the decisions you will need to make as part of the estate planning process will seem far removed from your present circumstances, each of those decisions will serve as a way to guide your family and protect your wishes during the later years of your life.
-Keeping that in mind, it is important that you have all the time you need to carefully consider the choices that you will need to make.
+Though many of the decisions you will need to make as part of the estate planning process can seem far removed from your present circumstances, each of those decisions will serve as a way to guide your family and protect your wishes during the latter years of your life.
+Keeping that in mind, it is important that you have all the time you need to carefully consider the choices you will need to make.

 It is easy to understand why some people want to put these decisions off until a later date.
-Since you will need to make decisions about things like the level of care you want to receive in the event of a medical emergency, who you would like to hand over legal authority to during your golden years, and how you want your estate to be divided between your heirs, these decisions can be incredibly difficult and emotional ones to make.
+When engaging in estate planning, you will need to make decisions about things like the level of care you want to receive in the event of a medical emergency, who you would like to hand over legal authority to during your golden years, and how you want your estate to be divided between your heirs.
+All of these decisions can be incredibly difficult and emotional to make.

-The fact is that you will need to make these decisions at some point, and you will be better off getting all of this out of the way sooner than later.
-Once your wishes have been formalized in the various legal documents that make your estate plan for instance, your living will, durable powers of attorney, beneficiary designations, living trusts you will be able to rest assured that the members of your family have what they need to care for you and your estate.
+The fact is that you will need to make these decisions at some point, and you will be better off getting all of this out of the way sooner rather than later.
+Once your wishes have been formalized in the various legal documents that make up your estate plan (your living will, durable powers of attorney, beneficiary designations, living trusts, etc.), you will be able to rest assured that the members of your family have what they need to care for you and your estate.

 Why It Is Important that You Begin Planning Now